faker-ruby/faker/README.md

 ## Features

-- Internet: Generate Email addresses, Passwords, Domains, etc.
+- Internet: Email addresses, Passwords, Domains, etc.
 - Date and Time: Travel back in time or to the future.
-- Person: Generate Names, Genders, Bios, Job titles, and more.
+- Person: Names, Genders, Bios, Job titles, and more.
-- Number and String: Generate random numbers and strings.
+- Number add String: Random numbers and strings.
-- Location: Generate Addresses, Zip Codes, Street Names, States, and Countries.
+- Location: Addresses, Zip Codes, Street Names, States, and Countries.
-- Finance: Create Account Details, Transactions, and Crypto Addresses.
+- Finance: Account Details, Transactions, and Crypto Addresses.
-- Localization - Pick from over 40 locales to generate realistic looking Names, Addresses, and Phone Numbers.
+- Localization - Customize faker with over 40 locales to generate realistic-looking Names, Addresses, and Phone Numbers.

-> [!IMPORTANT] The generated names, addresses, emails, phone numbers, and/or other data might be coincidentally valid information.
-Please be careful when using faker for testing.
+> **Note** The generated names, addresses, emails, phone numbers, and/or other data might return valid information.
+Please be careful when using faker in your tests.

 For a complete list of the generators, see [Generators](./GENERATORS.md).